 The “tenties” has seen Saunders & Co cement its place as one of Canterbury’s true general practice law firms with specialists added in the immigration consultancy and intellectual property fields.

-Saunders & Co is proud to be part of the Christchurch rebuild, assisting private and business clients developing new properties, entering building contracts, and resolving insurance disputes, in addition to the “business as usual” affairs of resilient Cantabrians.
+Saunders & Co is an active participant in the Christchurch rebuild, assisting private and business clients developing new properties, entering building contracts, resolving insurance disputes, in addition to the “business as usual” affairs of resilient Cantabrians.
 Our confidence in the future of our firm, Christchurch, and Canterbury is as strong as ever.